azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

   ...But let's just leave that be for a bit.
 The pamphlet for the "Feature Live" features a bunch of off-shots<sup>[2]</sup> of the idols.
 I thought having this fun time with Shiina-senpai was the perfect chance for an off-shot picture, so I took one~

-  Shiina-senpai, if out on your day off from work, that means your "off" now right?
+  Shiina-senpai, if you're out on your day off, that means you're "off" now, right?
 {% endbubble %}

 {% bubble Niki %}
   I guess?
-I mean I'm eating food and being really random but it isn't any different from what I do everyday...so maybe it's fine for an offshoot?
+I mean, I'm eating food and being really random, but it isn't any different from what I do everyday...
+So maybe it's fine for an offshoot?
 {% endbubble %}

 {% bubble Hinata %}
-  I *know* right?
+  I *know*, right?
 And here's....another shot~!
 {% endbubble %}

 {% bubble Hiiro %}
-  Then, I'll give it my best to take pictures of Shiina-senpai too.
-I've improving at using a camera recently~
+  Then, I'll do my best to take pictures of Shiina-senpai too.
+I've improved at using a camera recently~
 {% endbubble %}

 {% bubble Niki %}
-  Having two cameras being pointed at me feels weird but if it really is my turn then it would be a big help if I had a few pictures.
+  Having two cameras being pointed at me feels weird, but if it really is my turn, then it would be a big help if I had a few pictures.
 I'd be grateful if you randomly took a few.
 {% endbubble %}

 {% bubble Hiiro %}